 Thesis Defense

-In consultation with the thesis advisor, the student will select a thesis committee that consists of not less than three members of the art history graduate faculty, including the thesis advisor.
+In consultation with the thesis advisor, thesis plan students will select a thesis committee that consists of not less than three members of the art history graduate faculty, including the thesis advisor.
 The student will then schedule the thesis defense and prepare all necessary paperwork.
 The thesis must be submitted to all members of the thesis committee at least one week before the thesis defense.
 Graduate School guidelines ("specifications") must be used to prepare the MA thesis.
 Upon successful defense, the thesis is submitted to the Graduate School in the electronic form specified by the Graduate School, in accordance with the Graduate School's deadlines.
 A hard copy of the signature page, complete with the thesis committee members' signatures, is submitted to, and remains in, the Graduate School.

 Time Limit